sean-roberts/parallel-data/README.md

 - `url` - the url to load in parallel.
 This must **exactly** match the url used when requesting data in the app
 - `options` - an object specifying request configuration
   - `options.headers` - an object specifying the request headers to be added

+### `ParallelData.configure( configOptions )`
+This method immediately kicks off a GET request to the specified URL with the provided options.

+**Function Parameters**
+- `configOptions` - an object specifying configuration for ParallelData
+  - `configOptions.allRequests` - an object specifying options to be applied to all requests
+    - `configOptions.headers` - an object specifying the headers to be added to all requests